Litauen/docs.bannerlordmodding.lt/modding/parties.md

 !!! quote "hunharibo:"
     Those numbers are not absolute, they are defining ratios<br>
     If you sum up all the min_values and max_values (respectively) of all the partytemplate stacks within a partytemplate, that is your total.
 The values of each individual stack gets divided by the total to get a ratio of percentage for that troop type in the party

+## IsVisualDirty

+In C# code:

+IsVisualDirty = true is just a “needs visual refresh” flag.

+When something about a party changes in a way that could affect how it looks on the campaign map (visibility, banner/colors, nameplate, icon, etc.), the code calls SetVisualAsDirty(), which sets IsVisualDirty to true.
+A visual system elsewhere will notice this and rebuild/update the party’s visuals once, then call OnVisualsUpdated() to set it back to false.

+A few notes:

+* It’s marked [CachedData], so it’s not saved to the save file—purely runtime state.
+* Setting it to true doesn’t redraw immediately; it lets the engine defer the work and avoid re-building visuals every tiny change.
+* You should flip it when changing anything that affects appearance (e.g., owner/banner/culture/visibility).